Jean-Luc Fournet

 Jean-Luc Fournet (25 February 1965, Bordeaux) is a French papyrologist.

+Biography

 A former scientific member of the Institut Français d'Archéologie Orientale in Cairo (1992–1996), he was appointed chargé de recherche at the CNRS (1996–2004).
 He was elected directeur d'études at the École pratique des hautes études (IVe section, historical and philological sciences) in Greek papyrology in 2004 and professor at the Collège de France to the chair "Culture écrite de l'Antiquité tardive et papyrologie byzantine" in 2015.
 He is, among others, co editor of the review Archiv für Papyrusforschung and vice-president of the Association francophone de coptologie.